Interior Designer Tips by Joy Moyler Interiors: Trends and Budget

 Joy: I absolutely think it’s going to be trendy.
 I particularly recommend staying away from trends.
 If you anticipate being in your home for 30 years, in five years, you’re going to want to rip that black hardware out.

-I suggest you stay within the realm of the nickels, maybe patina brass, unlacquered brass, which is going to take on a lovely patina over time and is one of my favorites, but these sort of yellow and white metals have longevity.
+I suggest you stay within the realm of the nickels.
+Patina brass or unlacquered brass will take on a lovely patina over time and is one of my favorites.
+Yellow and white metals have longevity.
 They’ve been around hundreds of years and they work within any environment whether it’s contemporary, ultramodern, or traditional.

 Jean: What do you think about the subway tile trend?
 How do you personalize it?